luaqs/DessieLib/README.md

     @Override
     public boolean onCommand(CommandSender sender, Command command, String label, String[] args) {
         if (command.getName().equalsIgnoreCase("testinventory")) {
-            //Creates an ItemBuilder as 1 Diamond, named {AQUA} Diamond.
+            //Creates an ItemBuilder as 1 Diamond, named "Diamond" with AQUA color.
             ItemBuilder item = new ItemBuilder(ItemBuilder.buildItem(Material.DIAMOND, 1, "&bDiamond"));
             //Does not allow the item to be picked up item.cancel();